nunofachada/perfandpubtools/README.md

         cpu: 108
 ```

-The [get_time](get_time.m) function is the basic building block of
+The [get_time] function is the basic building block of _PerfAndPubTools_ for
-_PerfAndPubTools_ for analyzing performance data.
-Replacing or modifying this
+analyzing performance data.
+Replacing or modifying this function allows to use
-function allows to use performance formats other than the output of the
+performance formats other than the output of the [GNU time] command.
-[GNU time] command.
-Alternatives to [get_time](get_time.m) are only required to
+Alternatives to [get_time] are only required to return a structure with the
-return a structure with the `elapsed` field, indicating the duration (in
-seconds) of a replication.
+`elapsed` field, indicating the duration (in seconds) of a replication.

-<a name="example2.extractexecutiontimesfromfilesinafolder"></a>
+<a name="extractexecutiontimesfromfilesinafolder"></a>

-#### 3.2\.
-Example 2.
+### 4.2\.
 Extract execution times from files in a folder

-The [gather_times](gather_times.m) function extracts execution times from
+The [gather_times] function extracts execution times from multiple files in a
-multiple files in a folder, as shown in the following command:
+folder, as shown in the following command:

 ```matlab
 exec_time = gather_times('NetLogo', [datafolder '/times/NL'], 'time100v1*.txt')